 It all comes from being unique and telling your own story.

-If you run generic, cookie-cutter ads without sharing anything personal about yourself whatsoever, you'll never have success with recruiting online or offline.
+If you run generic, cookie-cutter ads without sharing anything personal about yourself, you'll never succeed with recruiting online or offline.

 Remember what training is: training is just training; it's a guideline.

 YOU have to fill in the gaps.

 Whether training about writing a post or running an ad, it's all about making everything unique to you.

 When we started, we understood that right away.
 It's what helped us build a lot of momentum.

 We wanted to make everything unique and different from everyone else's.

 Your story can stand out from our story.